Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Can your stake pool forge blocks at 65 MPH or on a lonesome dirt road in a town that only has a grid marker for a name? <br><br>It won&#39;t be much longer till this is a reality.<br><br>Support the pool to help me make it a success.
 Delegate your <a href="https://twitter.com/search?q=%24ADA&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$ADA</a> to ticker OTG.<br><br>Let&#39;s do this!<a href="https://twitter.com/hashtag/Cardano?src=hash&amp;ref_src=twsrc%5Etfw">#Cardano</a> <a href="https://t.co/hfULS20TlW">pic.twitter.com/hfULS20TlW</a></p>&mdash; 🌟Star Forge⚡ OTG 📡 Stake Pool (@OTG_WCat) <a href="https://twitter.com/OTG_WCat/status/1664036671266889730?ref_src=twsrc%5Etfw">May 31, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Topic: RSS SPO Vote?
+## Topic: SPO Reward Sharing Scheme (RSS) Parameter Vote: k and minPoolCost

 Well, by now you know there was a great "experimental" voting event for SPOs over the last few weeks.
+By "experimental", it really was a serious litmus test, and the first semi-official Cardano Governance voting event.

-If you follow us, you probably are well aware, but just in case, here's the Cardano Foundation tweet.
+If you follow us at BALANCE, you probably are well aware, but just in case, here's the Cardano Foundation tweet.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">📌Mark the day as we take a step towards <a href="https://twitter.com/hashtag/Cardano?src=hash&amp;ref_src=twsrc%5Etfw">#Cardano</a> <a href="https://twitter.com/hashtag/governance?src=hash&amp;ref_src=twsrc%5Etfw">#governance</a> with the very first on-chain poll. 📊<br><br>The <a href="https://twitter.com/hashtag/CardanoFoundation?src=hash&amp;ref_src=twsrc%5Etfw">#CardanoFoundation</a> has published a first question regarding k and minPoolCost parameters.<br><br>🗳SPOs can cast their ballot until the end of the epoch.<br><br>➡️<a href="https://t.co/tVrI8LnXaK">https://t.co/tVrI8LnXaK</a> <a href="https://t.co/nIzqsEBhj2">pic.twitter.com/nIzqsEBhj2</a></p>&mdash; Cardano Foundation (@Cardano_CF) <a href="https://twitter.com/Cardano_CF/status/1659032512457474048?ref_src=twsrc%5Etfw">May 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The SPO Poll on **Reward Sharing Scheme: k and minPoolCost** was a great catalyst to get people thinking about what pools they delegate to, what they represent, and most importantly, the long term security and decentralization of Cardano from the utmost fundamental primative, the Sybil and Off-Chain Government Attack Resistance that decentralized Stake Pools provide as a service.
+The SPO Poll on the **Reward Sharing Scheme: k and minPoolCost** was a great catalyst to get people thinking about what pools they delegate to, what they represent, and most importantly, what the long term security and decentralization of Cardano.

+In all seriousness, Stake Pools and the Ada Staking Rewards provide the fundamental primative to the monetary policy, blockchain consensus (minting blocks), and the Sybil and Off-Chain Government Attack Resistance thru holding Ada and being decentralized.

-The Staking Rewards Equation is of utmost importance for game theory incentives of long term decentralization, and thus commodity classification of Ada.
+The Reward Sharing Scheme (RSS) Staking Equation is of utmost importance for the game theory incentives of long term decentralization, and thus forced commodity classification of Ada by the SEC.

-AdaState.net did a great job of tracking the poll live and providing results in a export .csv format.
+[AdaState.net](https://adastat.net/) did a great job of tracking the poll live and providing results in a exportable .csv format.
 [You can see it here.](https://adastat.net/polls/96861fe7da8d45ba5db95071ed3889ed1412929f33610636c072a4b5ab550211)

-Honestly, Cardano Foundation did a pretty good job of hosting this poll advertisement, holding meetings with SPOs, answer questions, and being available on Telegram Channels (thank you Markus) as well that the Forum.
+Honestly, the Cardano Foundation (CF) did a pretty good job of hosting this poll advertisement, holding meetings with SPOs, answer questions, and being available on Telegram Channels (thank you Markus) as well that the Forum.

 All in all, we BALANCE are very educated and in-the-weeds if you will in the Reward Sharing Scheme (RSS), or the Staking Rewards given to pools and delegators equation.